Winners of the 2016-17 ANR Staff Appreciation and Recognition (STAR) program were announced June 14.

 “Stephanie's work transformed our 4-H enrollment and our connection with club leaders and volunteers.
 She demonstrated extraordinary leadership in developing online platforms and marketing tools and in instructing our team in their use.
 We have seen a 50 percent increase in attendance for Presentation Day, received great feedback from volunteers, and now work at a greater level of effectiveness.”

 “Consuelo demonstrated extraordinary work in accomplishing program goals.
 She possesses a reputation of teamwork, excellence and professionalism and is sought by her colleagues for input on projects, nutrition lessons and provides training at staff meetings on teaching strategies and internal databases.
-Because of Ms. Cid's creativity, professionalism, team-work and efforts, UC CalFresh the Fresno-Madera MCP will continue to thrive for many years to come.”
+Because of Ms. Cid's creativity, professionalism, teamwork and efforts, the UC CalFresh Fresno-Madera MCP will continue to thrive for many years to come.”

-“Darrin managed 30 demanding research projects, 47 individual field trials working, and last-minute research requests working long hours in inclement weather.
+“Darrin managed 30 demanding research projects, 47 individual field trials, and last-minute research requests working long hours in inclement weather.
 His performance is a primary reason IREC successfully completed the largest project load per FTE of any of the RECs.
 His success brought many compliments to the Center and a high level of satisfaction from both researchers and clientele.”

 “Steve's work is always exceptional.
 This year, he received two awards from the Association for Communication Excellence in Agriculture and Natural Resources — a gold for a story about safflower in California IPM and cropping systems and a bronze award for a photo essay on New Mexico integrated pest management.
 Mr. Elliot's work has culminated in a renewed communications strategy for the Center and transformed the way we talk about IPM and the Center.”

 “Chris volunteered to help the REC system navigate a substantial series of unanticipated service and administrative gaps that required extraordinary leadership, problem solving, extensive additional time, and creating and leading new teams.
-She sustained this increased workload with exceptional service, grace, kindness, care and respect for her colleagues and made difficult transitions possible which led to a stronger and closer team.”
+She sustained this increased workload with exceptional service, grace, kindness, care and respect for her colleagues and made difficult transitions possible, which led to a stronger and closer team.”

 “Maria joined our team just over one year ago during an enormous reorganization.
 From the start, she embraced opportunities to build our unit's capacity and streamline processes by taking on tasks outside of her job scope.
 Her work helped us navigate this huge task with determination, creativity, and the impressive diplomatic skills necessary to ensure success in implementing our new structure and expanded operation.”